Which singers are through to the next round on The Voice UK?

 With each coach having a total of ten spots to fill on their teams, these are the running totals for how many acts they’ve so far accumulated – and how many places they still have left:

-- Team Olly: Five spots taken – five spaces left to fill
+- Team Olly: Seven spots taken – three spaces left to fill

-- Team JHud: Four spots taken – six spaces left to fill
+- Team JHud: Five spots taken – five spaces left to fill

-- Team Tom: Five spots taken – five spaces left to fill
+- Team Tom: Six spots taken – four spaces left to fill

-- Team Will: Four spots taken – six spaces left to fill
+- Team Will: Six spots taken – four spaces left to fill

 Here’s everything that’s happened so far in The Voice UK’s Blind Auditions.